andyshinn/docker-alpine-abuild/README.md

 	-e RSA_PRIVATE_KEY="$(cat ~/.abuild/packages@asymworks.com-5ff0a833.rsa)"
 	-v "$PWD:/home/builder/package"
 	-v "$HOME/.abuild/packages:/packages"
-	asymworks/alpine-abuild:armv7-v3.12
+	asymworks/alpine-abuild-armv7:3.12
 ```

 This would build the package at your current working directory, and place the resulting packages in `~/.abuild/packages/builder/armv7`.
 Subsequent builds of packages will update the `~/.abuild/packages/builder/armv7/APKINDEX.tar.gz` file.
-The `armv7` architecture tag can be replaced with any of the supported [docker tags](https://hub.docker.com/r/asymworks/alpine-abuild/tags).
+The `armv7` portion of the image name can be replaced with `armhf` or `aarch64` to support other Raspberry Pi flavors.

 ## Environment